patrickbucher/rust-reboot/diary.md

 I've been working through the section on Hash Maps today.

+The reason I stopped working on Elixir was that I was unable to focus on the introductory book.
+You cannot step into the same stream twice: working through a tutorial you're already familiar with is hard because you subconciously know that you're faking it.

+Now I realized that I have the same issue with Rust and the Brown Book.
+It's just not motivating, and I'd rather read some of my old code than work on this tutorial.
+So I have to pick a new challenge for August; this one isn't working out.

 # Day 21 (2025-07-25)

 Finally found some time to start chapter 8 on collections.
 I worked through the section about vectors in the morning, and the section about strings in the evening.